david-pizzi-cg/github-ai-workflow-demo/README.md

 - **Stage 2**: Autonomous AI workflow (AI as teammate)
 - **This Stage (Stage 3)**: **Safeguards AI workflow (AI as quality gatekeeper)**

-Instead of fixing bugs after they're discovered, this stage shows how **GitHub Copilot Instructions** create specialised AI personas that automatically catch and fix issues before they reach version control.
+**Stage 3 shows how Copilot Instructions can prevent whole classes of bugs from ever reaching the repo — even before a Pull Request is created.** Instead of fixing bugs after they're discovered, this stage shows how **GitHub Copilot Instructions** create specialised AI personas that automatically catch and fix issues before they reach version control.

 ## 📋 Stage Scenario